raisschultz/raisschultz.github.io/IB/ee.markdown

 monopoly on the use of legitimate force within its territory.

 # **Theta Skocpol and the State**
-  <em id="Skocpol">A </em>second proposed, and widely accepted definition of statehood comes from the
-sociologist Theta Skocpol.
+  A second proposed, and widely accepted definition of statehood comes from the sociologist Theta Skocpol.
 Theta Skocpol states that the state is “a set of administrative, policing, and military organizations headed, and more or less well coordinated by, an executive authority.”
 (States and Social Revolutions) This definition of a state also relies on the internal sovereignty of